ndgibb/Prompt-engineering-portfolio-/README.md

 3. Keep the water heater clean from dirt and dust around the pilot light located at the bottom of the water heater.
 4. Lastly check your **carbon monoxide alarm** which is necessary for detecting if your water heater or furnace has a venting issue.
    - Make sure the alarm is in good working order.
-   - Press the alarm test buttong to verify function.
+   - Press the alarm test button to verify function.
    - **Replace batteries yearly or per manufacturer's guidance**.

 ---